tfiduccia/tani-catalog/templates/multiple-services/0/README.md

-# All Question Types
+# Multiple Services

 ### Info:

- This template has one question of each type.
+ This gives examples of each type of Service.